sergiohinojosa/kubernetes-playground/README.md

 # OneClick App Repository!!

 The following apps can be found under the [apps](apps) folder.
-Inside each app there is a bash script for deploying and one for removing the app once you are done with the app.
+Inside each app there is one bash script for deploying the app and one for removing it.

 <table style="table-layout: fixed; width: 100%; text-align: center;" >